wagwan-piffting-blud/project-skydrop/README.md

 2. Install a copy of [Python 3.12](https://www.python.org/downloads/) for your Operating System (latest available as of writing this is Python 3.13).
 3. Install the requirements file using PIP (`pip install -r requirements.txt` in a terminal).
 4. Run the script of your choice (`python [file_name].py` in a terminal after step 2).

+Or (NEW!):

+1. Download the release ProjectSkydropScripts.zip for either Windows or Linux.
+2. Unextract the archive.
+3. Run the .exe located within.

+If you don't trust random executables, that's totally understandable, and in fact, you shouldn't!
+But, this one is just taken from the ProjectSkydropScripts.py file and run through a tool called `pyinstaller` for ease of use by everyone, even those not as technical as others.
+If you'd rather go the straight Python route, see instructions above.

 _Why_?
 ---